jwalton/rust-book-abridged/docs/ch19/ch19-02-advanced-traits.md

 }
 ```

 The disadvantage to this approach is that we have a new type `Wrapper` here, and we can't just treat `w` like we could a regular vector.
 Most of the methods we want to call on `Vec` aren't defined on Wrapper.
-We could redefine just the methods we want to call on `Wrapper`.
+We could redefine just the methods we want to call on `Wrapper` (which could ve an advantage if we want to present a subset of it's API as our API).
 We could also implement the `Deref` trait so we can treat a `w` like vector.